Breeze/breeze.github.io/doc-net/ef-serverside-validation-core.md

 ## Save validation <a name="Savevalidation"></a>

-All server side validation errors go to the `catch` promise.
+All server side validation errors are returned to the your Breeze client via a `catch` promise.
 Server side validation errors appear as a property called `entityErrors` that contains an array of server errors.

 	             em.saveChanges().then(function (sr) {
 	                   …